serg-e/parliment/README.md

 # Parliment

-Analysing the votes in the House of Commons using the kmodes algorithm.
+Analysing the votes in the House of Commons using the kmodes algorithm to identify voting blocks amongs Members of Parliment.

 This repository contains: